Updated: Mar 20

 Even though the drama starts out light and fluffy, it does have its dark and serious moments, making it more than "just" a basic gender-swap show.
 So popular was Moonlight Drawn by Clouds that it peaked at 23.3% viewer ratings nationwide (AGB Nielsen) and later received six Baeksang nominations and won Best Drama Series in the 22nd Asian Television Awards.

-STREAM: If you like a well-crafted k-drama and an engaging cast, not to mention a solid OTP and an amusing bromance (k-drama on Netflix PH and Viu PH, web novel on Naver).
+STREAM IF: You like a well-crafted k-drama and an engaging cast, not to mention a solid OTP and an amusing bromance (k-drama available on Netflix, Viu, and Viki; web novel on Naver).